Rainforest Alliance: Minimum price issues

 Rainforest Alliance sustainable agriculture certification, like the certification schemes UTZ Certified and organic, does not offer producers minimum or guaranteed price, leaving them vulnerable to market price variations.
 For example, in the 1980s, a pound (454g) of standard-grade coffee sold for around US $1.20; in 2003, however, a pound sold for about $0.50, which was not enough to cover the costs of production in much of the world.
-The price of coffee since rebounding, with prices for arabica reaching $1.18/pound by the end of 2007.
+The price of coffee has since been rebounding, with prices for arabica reaching $1.18/pound by the end of 2007.

 Although many Rainforest Alliance Certified farms achieve price premiums for high-quality produce, the Alliance focuses on improving the entire spectrum of farming practices.
 Third-party studies have shown the organization's approach to be effective in raising both income and net revenue for farmers.

 Michigan State University professor of sociology Daniel Jaffee has criticized Rainforest Alliance certification, claiming that its standards are "arguably far lower than fair trade's" [sic] noting that "they establish minimum housing and sanitary conditions but do not stipulate a minimum price for coffee.
 Critically, they require plantation owners only to pay laborers the national minimum wage, a notoriously inadequate standard."

 The Economist favors the Rainforest Alliance's method and writes that "guaranteeing a minimum price [as Fairtrade does] means there is no incentive to improve quality".
 They also write that coffee drinkers say "the quality of Fairtrade brews varies widely.
 The Rainforest Alliance does things differently.
 It does not guarantee a minimum price or offer a premium but provides training advice.
 That consumers are often willing to pay more for a product with the [Rainforest Alliance] logo on it is an added bonus, not the result of a formal subsidy scheme; such products must still fend for themselves in the marketplace."

 The Rainforest Alliance 2020 Certification Program promotes a shared responsibility approach that includes two new requirements for buyers of Rainforest Alliance Certified commodities: the Sustainability Differential and Sustainability Investments.
 The Sustainability Differential is an "additional cash payment made to certified producers over and above the market price of the commodity".
 This payment is completely free of restrictions or requirements on how it is used.
 The Sustainability Investments are "cash or in-kind investments from buyers of Rainforest Alliance Certified products to certified producers for the specific purpose of helping them meet the Sustainable Agriculture Standard".

 To address the structural inequalities in the cocoa sector, persistently low incomes, and the challenges farmers face in negotiating prices, the Rainforest Alliance will introduce a minimum Sustainability Differential at $70 per metric ton for its cocoa program, as of July 2022.